No need for bewilderment in the potato aisle. This easy guide will have you shopping for the right potato for your recipe with confidence.

 It is to russet potatoes that we turn once more for this easy to prepare meal.
 Their flavoring blends so well with the meat, vegetables and brown gravy often found in these recipes.
 Also, their floury nature makes them easy to mash by hand once they are peeled and cooked.
 I love when the potatoes found on a shepherd’s pie are as light and fluffy as possible.
 You only get that from russets.

-4. Which Potato Goes With Soups and Stews?
+What Potato Can Go In Soups and Stews?

 Potatoes are a great addition to most chunky soups or stews, and my childhood favorite for these hearty hot dishes has always been red potatoes.

-Russets are the exact wrong potato to go with here, as their high starch levels and low moisture do not take well to the soup and stew cooking process.
+Russets are not the best to go with here, as their high starch levels and low moisture do not take well to the soup and stew cooking process.
 They tend to soak up the liquid and lose their shape.
 Red potatoes (usually peeled) are perfect for this kind of meal.
 They maintain their shape and remain just firm enough to soak up the liquid to make for flavor soaked explosions of yummy delight with every bite.

 So, what are your favorite potato dishes?
 What kind of potatoes do you use and why?
 Sound off and let us know!